sarahshi/hs-empire-state-css-challenge-meteor-web-development/README.md

 ## Get Started:
 + Fork and clone the project locally.
-+ Open up the project in Sublime.
++ Open up the project in your text editor.
 You'll see `index.html`.
 Open it up and see what the document looks like.
 You've got some work to do!
 + Navigate to the `style.css` file.
 This is where you'll write the css styling for your page.
 + Remember to link to the css file from your HTML page.
 Otherwise your styling won't be applied!
 + You can use Chrome's Developer Tools to play around with the css on the page.